oVirt/ovirt-site/source/db-issues/dbstructure.html.md

 ### Helper functions

-Helper functions are defined in *common_sp.sql* script and have the *fn_db_* prefix Application general functions are defined in *create_functions.sql* Those functions are mostly used in upgrade scripts (explained later on)
+Helper functions are defined in *common_sp.sql* script and have the *fn_db_* prefix Those functions are mostly used in upgrade scripts (explained later on) Application general functions are defined in *create_functions.sql* Script helper functions are defined in *dbfunctions.sh* and *dbcustomfunctions.sh*

 Some of those stored procedure implement horizonal/vertical filter according to the user that is accessing the database.
 Example: